dulingo

-13 minute read
+14 minute read

-List of Difficult SAT Words to Mug Up!-04 (1)
+A-Z List of the Most Difficult SAT Words in 2024

 Why is Studying SAT Vocabulary So Challenging?

-The SAT vocabulary themes centre on the economic sphere, and the majority of the words are highly foreign, challenging to learn, and challenging to retain, particularly for Vietnamese students for whom economics was not previously covered in the curriculum.
+The SAT vocabulary themes centre on the economic sphere and the majority of the words are highly foreign, challenging to learn, and challenging to retain, particularly for Vietnamese students for whom economics was not previously covered in the curriculum.
 In addition to the “shocking” economic jargon, the SAT also includes sections on literature, law, culture and society, and science (biology, physics, and chemistry), all of which call for test-takers to use their best memorization and application skills.

 This is a list of 100 Difficult SAT Words that are a must-know for anyone preparing for this exam: